-- Project goals (goals are broad, visionary statements on what the applicant hopes to accomplish).
-Document how the project will support the development of a statewide or Tribal-wide strategic planning process and how the strategies implemented will be linked to identifying, investigating, and/or assisting child and youth victims of sex and labor trafficking and ultimately improve outcomes for child and youth trafficking victims throughout the state or Tribe. - Project objectives (objectives are specific outcomes the applicant plans to achieve through project activities). - How the applicant's goals and objectives relate to the goals and objectives of the NOFO. - How the proposed project will enhance the jurisdiction's response to labor trafficking.
+- Project goals (goals are broad, visionary statements on what the applicant hopes to accomplish). - Project objectives (objectives are specific outcomes the applicant plans to achieve through project activities).

+Proposal Narrative: Project Goals and Objectives

+- How the applicant's goals and objectives relate to the goals and objectives of the NOFO.
+See [How Awards Will Contribute to Program Goals/Objectives](#) for details. - How the proposed project will enhance the community's response to labor trafficking.